 Although the Preamble does not specially mention court support personnel, Canon 3C(2) says that a "judge should require staff, court officials, and others subject to the judge's direction and control to observe the standards of fidelity and diligence that apply to the judge and to refrain from manifesting bias or prejudice in the performance of their official duties."
 Also, Canons 3B(4), 3B(6), and 3B(10) specifically mention court staff and personnel under the judge's direction and control.
-Although the Commission does not accept complaints against a clerk, the judge may be held responsible for the clerk's actions in a disciplinary proceeding.
+Although the Commission does not accept complaints against a clerk, (on extremely rare occurrence), a judge may be held responsible for a clerk's actions in a disciplinary proceeding.